arij-ghazouani123/Build-Lab/README.md

-## Build and Sign and Test Android Mobile Application
+## Build ,Test ,Sign and Deploy Android Mobile Application

 Copy the following code into the fil: